-object: for entities derived from ElggObject user: for entities derived from ElggUser site: for entities derived from ElggSite group: for entities derived from ElggGroup
+object: for entities derived from ElggObject user: for entities derived from ElggUser site: for entities derived from ElggGroup

 A default view for all entities has already been created, this is called EntityType/default.

 Entity Icons

 Entity icons can be saved from uploaded files, existing local files, or existing ElggFile objects.
 These methods save the master size of the icon defined in the system.
 The other defined sizes will be generated when requested.